Why Do We Still Have Major Process Safety Accidents?

 Of course, I agree.
 No technique is perfect.
 But some are much better than others.
 The results show when the techniques are applied, and the results are compared.

 that were investigated using 5-Whys, and the corrective

 actions were ineffective (didn’t prevent the major accident)?

-Next time you have a major accident, look for precursors and check why their root cause analysis and corrective actions didn’t prevent the major accident.
-Maybe that will convince you that you need to improve your root cause analysis isn’t adequate for process safety incident investigation.
+Next time you have a major process safety accident, look for previous precursor incidents and check why their root cause analysis and corrective actions didn’t prevent the major accident.
+Maybe that will help provide convincing evidence that 5-Why root cause analysis isn’t adequate for process safety incident investigation.

 However, I suggest that you shouldn’t wait for the next major process safety accident.
 That is a RISK that you shouldn’t take.
 Instead, you need to learn advanced root cause analysis NOW and start applying it to precursor process safety incidents to learn how to stop major process safety accidents.

 There is one additional benefit when investigators apply advanced root cause analysis to precursor process safety incidents.
 The investigator gets practice applying the techniques.
 This helps them become better investigators.